jlevander2321/Electronics-Projects/Build_2_Mesh_Analysis/README.md

 ## Circuit Diagram

-(See attached photo of hand-drawn circuit diagram — labeled with node A, node B, Mesh a, Mesh b, and all resistor values)
+(See attached photo of hand-drawn circuit diagram, labeled with node A, node B, Mesh a, Mesh b, and all resistor values)

 ## Mesh Equations